openhab/openhab-addons/addons/binding/org.openhab.binding.nest/README.md

 ## Known Issues

-1. The binding uses Celsius as unit for all Themostat temperature channels.
+*   The binding uses Celsius as unit for all Themostat temperature channels.
-2. Deletion of devices or structures from the connected Nest account is currently not properly handled.
-The channel and online states of affected Things keep their last known values.

 ## Attribution